- We advise you to exercise normal safety precautions in Greece.

 Rioting can break out with little warning in Athens and other Greek cities, including Thessaloniki.
 Australians should be particularly vigilant during days of national or commemorative significance, as the likelihood of civil unrest may increase.

 You should exercise normal safety precautions when walking alone and avoid, where possible, secluded areas after dark.
-Tourists have been the victims of serious assault, including sexual assault, including in Athens and on the Greek Islands.
+Tourists have been the victims of serious assault, including sexual assault, in Athens and on the Greek Islands.

 Money and valuables